 Fairfield University offers a four year certificate program in spiritual direction.
 This program is for adults who sense a call to serve as spiritual directors or who wish to discern that call by means of this program.

-Candidates who begin to sit with individuals in direction are required to do so under supervision and must obtain their own supervisor (faculty may offer recommendations for trained, experienced supervisors).
+Students who begin to sit with individuals in direction are required to do so under supervision and must obtain their own supervisor (faculty may offer recommendations for trained, experienced supervisors).
 In addition, the candidate must:

-Candidates practicing spiritual direction under supervision will be evaluated twice each year by their supervisor.
+Students practicing spiritual direction under supervision will be evaluated twice each year by their supervisor.
 The supervisor should review your evaluation with you.

 Candidates who complete all four phases of formation are eligible for one of two certificates: